cheon13/nixos-config/modules/nixos/dwl/README.md

 ```

 Simply install these (and their `-devel` versions if your distro has separate
 development packages) and run `make`.
-You need to use the Git version of
-wlroots to build the `main` branch.
-If you wish to build against a released
+If you wish to build against a Git
-version of wlroots, use a release or a [0.x branch].
+version of wlroots, check out the [wlroots-next branch].

 To enable XWayland, you should uncomment its flags in `config.mk`.